September 2017 Featured Books

 “A treat for the mind, the heart, and the flesh.
 This moving meditation on God’s ‘divine desire placed in us by the Spirit’ is a powerful theological commentary on how it is possible for us to break down our categories and barriers that separate us and journey, together, to the new, to our next.
 This is a book of hope and possibilities about a book of hope and possibilities . . . and this is good news.”
 Emilie M. Townes, Professor of Womanist Ethics and Society, Vanderbilt University Divinity School

-Sara Miles is speaking in New Zealand in September
+Sara Miles is spoke in New Zealand in September 2017

 Here are some links: